 If you define a variable with the name of a named row type, the variable can only hold data of that row type.
-In Figure 11-28, the person variable can only hold data of employee_t type.
+In the following figure, the person variable can only hold data of employee_t type.

 '''

 DEFINE person employee t;

 '''